Cubs vs. Brewers Player Props Betting Odds

 Contreras Stats

-- Contreras heads into this game looking to extend his two-game hit streak.
-In his last five games he is batting .300 with a double, a home run, a walk and five RBI.
+- Contreras has picked up a hit in three games in a row.
+During his last five outings he is batting .368 with a double, a home run, a walk and six RBI.

 Contreras Recent Games